fra87/RouterScraper/README.md

     - `dataTypes.py`: Module to group data types used in the functions
     - `fastgate_dn8245f2.py`: Contains the implementation for the Fastgate Huawei DN8245f2
+    - `technicolor_tg789vacv2.py`: Contains the implementation for the Technicolor TG789vac v2
 - **tests**: folder with the unit tests.
 Each test file in this folder implements tests linked to the corresponding file in the **routerscraper** folder; if necessary, helper files group functions needed by the corresponding test file.
 - **developerscripts**: folder with scripts for developers
     - `create_venv.sh`: Script to create the virtual environment and install dependencies